 That answer is completely up to you.

 And it really all comes down to: Are you dependent on it or not?

 If you only have the occasional cup of coffee, your adrenals will be able to react quickly and capably to this kind of stimulation.
-However, if you are consuming several cups of coffee each day, your body begins to have a weakened reaction to that caffeine (i.e. you need MORE to get that ‘edge’ or alertness).
-Some say that their ‘tolerance’ has increased, or meet that need by upping the coffee consumption, but the truth is actually quite opposite.
+However, if you are consuming several cups of coffee each day, your body begins to have a weakened reaction to that caffeine (i.e., you need more to get that ‘edge’ or alertness).
+Some say that their 'tolerance' has increased, but the truth is actually quite the opposite.